shynle-work-space/biggo/microgo-docs/docs/1_monolith.md

 :::

+We will utilize the `docker-entrypoint-initdb.d` to finalize the desired state the databases (including create access users, create tables, collections and seeded data).
+These files with be found in the `bootstrap` folder.
+In production environment, this folder with available **ONLY RIGHT BEFORE BUILD TIME** since it contains top-most confidential data.

 ## The monolith server

 To mimic a crowded website, the image process function will be throttled for 5s.
-Eventhough the entry file is called `wsgi.py`, we will run a bare Flask development server without any WSGI interface
+We will run a bare Flask development server without any WSGI interface (Just like most youtube tutorials)

 Run this command 👇